chiips/Snippets/README.md

 The SPA folder contains an additional README.md file further discussing the code.

 ## nginx.conf
 The nginx.conf file contains the nginx setup.
-Nginx is used as a reverse proxy so the SPA and API can easily communicate with each other and send cookies even when hosted on different servers.
+Nginx serves as a reverse proxy so the SPA and API can easily communicate with each other and send cookies even when hosted on different servers.
 The nginx.conf file also includes code to limit the rate of requests to the server.

-On initial nginx setup the file comes with additional code which has been removed to highlight what's necessary for a reverse proxy.
+On initial nginx setup the file comes with additional code (e.g., to set up logs) which has been removed to highlight what's necessary for a rate-limited reverse proxy.